SticsRPacks/SticsRFiles/cran-comments.md

   Non-FOSS package license (file LICENSE)

-  Possibly misspelled words in DESCRIPTION:
-    JavaSTICS (25:37)
-    STICS (2:24, 24:57)
-    fortran (26:34)

 ❯ On fedora-clang-devel (r-devel) checking for future file timestamps ...
 NOTE unable to verify current time

-0 errors ✔ | 0 warnings ✔ | 7 notes ✖
+0 errors ✔ | 0 warnings ✔ | 6 notes ✖

 ## Author's comments

+* The package license is a CeCILL-C, a CeCILL related one

 * This is a new release.

-* This is a first submission the package doesn't have any downstream dependencies yet.
+* This is a first submission and the package doesn't have any downstream dependencies yet.

-* Words considered as misspelled in check results are software or language names.

-* The package license is a CeCILL-C